d-cosin/Enrom_POI_Classifier/final_report.md

 The four machine learning models were optimized using [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) and [RandomizedSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html).
 The computationally expensive models Random Forest classifier and SVC were optimized through RandomizedSearchCV as this method is less exhaustive than the GridSearchCV.
 The remaining models Decision Tree classifier and Linear SVC were optimized using GridSearchCV.
 Bear in mind that, according to [this study](http://scikit-learn.org/stable/auto_examples/model_selection/plot_randomized_search.html), the performances utilizing both optimization methods are pretty similar.

 Each machine learning model was optimized for three different input spaces: all features, feature set 2 and feature set 3.
 The results are presented in the following section in plots and a table.
+Also, for the feature set 2 and all features, the optimization methods tested for different PCA dimensionality reductions, varying from 1 principal component to 10 principal components.
+No K Best reduction was applied in these cases.
+For the feature set 3, neither PCA or K Best was applied, considering that the feature list defining feature set 3 was obtained during the test with different k values.

 #### Results